 We’re excited to announce the launch of STRONGHOLD, a new book from Random House by Tucker Malarkey about our CEO Guido Rahr.
 It follows his lifelong journey to becoming a passionate leader for Pacific salmon conservation and a voice for protecting the world’s last, great salmon rivers.
 It’s an adventure story peppered with colorful characters, and it ranges from the cloud forests of Chiapas Mexico, to the wild braided rivers of the Russian Far East, to the upper echelons of power in Washington, DC.

 The book has hit shelves nationwide and is available here in hardcover, e-book and audiobook.
 Check out Stronghold reviews in the Wall Street Journal, New York Times, High Country News and Bloomberg.
-And in the Oct-Dec ’19 issue of Fly Fisherman on newsstands now!
+Also see profiles in The Wading List and the Oct-Dec ’19 issue of Fly Fisherman.

 Praise for Stronghold

 “This book isn’t just about fish; it’s about life itself, and the fragile, unseen threads that connect all creatures across this beleaguered orb we call home.
 Guido Rahr’s quest to save the world’s wild salmon should serve as an inspiration, and a provocation, for us all, and Malarkey’s exquisite book captures his weird and wonderful story with poignancy, humor, and grace.” —Hampton Sides, author of In the Kingdom of Ice and Blood and Thunder